clydemcqueen/ardusub_log_tools/README.md

 This is a collection of log analysis tools for working with [ArduSub](https://www.ardusub.com/) vehicles.

-All tools support file globbing and recursion.
+All tools support file globbing and recursion on Linux.

 Examples:
 ~~~